Producers: Gianni Minervini and Antonio Avati

-Producer: Stuart Fenegan and Ted Sarandos
+Producers: Stuart Fenegan and Ted Sarandos

 Director: Duncan Jones

-Screenwriter: Michael Robert Johnson & Duncan Jones (story: Duncan Jones)
+Screenwriters: Michael Robert Johnson & Duncan Jones (story: Duncan Jones)

-Alternative titles: Moon II
+Alternate titles: Moon II

 In a cyberpunk future, the girlfriend of a mute man goes missing.
 He enters the underbelly of society fighting with organized crime and pedophiles looking for her.

 This film exists in the same universe as Jones’ fantastic Moon.
 This film doesn’t have its purity of plot but it’s still exceptional.